orbeon/orbeon-forms-doc/xforms/xpath/extension-xml.md

 The function returns a sequence of document nodes corresponding the output of the pipeline.
 The returned sequence will have the same length as `$outputNames` and will correspond to the pipeline output with the name specified on `$outputNames` based on position.

-The example below shows a call to the `xxf:call-xpl` function, calling a pipeline with two inputs and one output :
+The example below shows a call to the `xxf:call-xpl` function, calling a pipeline with two inputs and one output:

 ```xpath
 xxf:call-xpl(